 This education blog shares various horizons of music in order to promote sustainable development of music education.
-Being devoted to music education for 17 years, Carol Ng has established her private studio at Sandy Bay, Tasmania with an examination-standard Yamaha grand piano.
+Being devoted to music education for 19 years, Carol Ng has established her private studio at Adelaide, South Australia with an examination-standard Yamaha grand piano.
 In addition, Carol is keen on enlightening the next generation and advocating continuous advancement of music industry.

 How many different types of pianos are there?
 There are many piano types, but the two basic ones are: horizontal(grand pianos) and vertical(upright pianos).

 Horizontal pianos are called like that because of the way the strings are arranged in the piano – simply, in a horizontal position.
 Horizontal pianos can also be called grand pianos which is more familiar term for everyone.

 There are six horizontal or grand types of pianos:

 Petite Grand – Are called Petite Grand because they are the smallest horizontal pianos and their size is from 4′ 5″ to 4′ 11″.

 Baby Grand – These types of pianos are the best from the horizontal pianos because they are the perfect fit for your living room and your pocket.
 The size is from 5′ 0 – 5′ 6″.

 Medium Grand – These types of pianos are pretty much the same as the Baby Grand pianos only a bit larger.
 The size is about 5′ 7″.